 I do not have a formal training in photography or any other visual or artistic profession.
 The opportunity of taking pictures dropped by and I grabbed it, just as I spent several years of my life making music, writing or drawing cartoons as a child.
 What I like is the creative process, the road to the end result and the hypnotic state that I experience during my photo walks.

 Belgian street photographer Marc Pennartz was born in the Netherlands, lived in Sweden and is now based in the Antwerp region in Belgium.
 A journalist by profession, he initially picked up a camera to illustrate his articles.
-In recent years, street photography has become somewhat of an obsession for him.
+In recent years, he has been dedicating his time to his own interpretation of street photography.
 Most of his work is shot in Antwerp, Brussels and other Belgian cities.
 He regularly gives lectures and workshops on street photography.

 Marc runs a Dutch-language blog on street photography: straatfotograaf.be

-Portrait above shot by Valerie de Jong.
+Portrait above shot by Leen De Smedt.